Adware Removal Guide : Genieo

 Genieo has changed significantly over the time it has been in distribution.
 The list of files to be removed has grown since it was first seen.
-Unfortunately, the uninstaller has been largely useless for months.
-It removes most outward signs that the adware is installed, while leaving behind a number of hidden components (including one deceptively named “Application”) in active operation.
+Unfortunately, the uninstaller has always been largely useless, in most cases leaving pieces behind that are actively running.
 Removal should not involve the uninstaller, which has been failing for months, with Genieo fully aware of the issue.

 In addition to the issues with the uninstaller not functioning properly, the InstallMac uninstaller has been seen to actually install files that were not already present!
 Thus, using the uninstaller could actually install hidden components of this adware that were not there before.
 Although testing has not shown any other Genieo uninstaller behaving in the same manner, I would not make any assumptions that the InstallMac uninstaller is the only one misbehaving.

-There have been numerous cases of this happening recently.
+If you have an old variant of Genieo, and you do not follow these directions exactly, you could cause your computer to freeze and to be unable to restart!
+This only affects very old versions of Genieo, as none of the recent variants use the dangerous method of installation that older variants did.
 I cannot stress enough the importance of reading carefully and following all steps precisely!
 If you make an error and cause this to happen, see the recovery instructions at the end of this article.

 Quit the Genieo app, if it is running.
 See the image at right.
 If you do not see the “house” icon in the menu bar, the Genieo app should not be running.
 Some variants of Genieo do not include a Genieo app, in which case this step is unnecessary.

 Move the following item to the trash.
 Note that, if you don’t know how to locate a file based on the path given below, you should read Locating files from paths.
 This will require administrator access, so you will need to be sure you are logged in to an admin account on your Mac.
 Failure to properly remove this file, if it is present, will result in your computer freezing and becoming unable to start up!